httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     means such as static configuration or external protocol negotiation, the verifier will use that.
 If the key is identified in the signature parameters, the verifier will dereference this to appropriate key material to use with the signature.
 The verifier has to determine the trustworthiness of the key material for the context in which the signature is presented.
+If a key is identified that the verifier does not know, does not trust for this request, or does not match something preconfigured, the verification MUST fail.
 3. Determine the algorithm to apply for verification:
     1. If the algorithm is known through external means such as static configuration or external protocol negotiation, the verifier will use this algorithm.